Davidhct/To-Do-List/README.md

 * And select whether you want to see all the tasks, the tasks you have completed or the uncompleted.

 #### Remarks:
-* When you try to insert a task that already exists or edit a task for a task that already exists, a message is sent ```"This task is already in the list! "```.
+* When you try to insert a task that already exists or edit a task for a task that already exists,<br>a message is sent ```"This task is already in the list! "```.
 * When you try to enter a task that is actually an empty string or just pressing a space bar on the keyboard to enter it as a task, a message is sent ```"You did not add anything to  the list! "```.
 * When marking a completed task it is not possible to edit it unless you uncheck the same task.
 * When editing a task you cannot mark a task unless you stop editing.